datarisk-io/mlops_codex/docs/source/deploying.rst

     # >>> 2023-10-26 10:26:42.352 | INFO     | neomaril_codex.base:__init__:90 - Loading .env
     # >>> 2023-10-26 10:26:43.716 | INFO     | neomaril_codex.base:__init__:102 - Successfully connected to Neomaril

-And now you just need to run the model using the preprocess script, as created on **TBD preprocessing**.
+And now you just need to run the model using the preprocess script (check :ref:`preprocessing:Preprocessing module`).
 For the **sync model**:

 .. code:: python